-Who wants to live next to a moving cloud of carbon monoxide, not to mention noise right?
-You would be correct in this assumption as a Canadian study found that road traffic noise had a 'significant and consistent effect'.
+A Canadian study found that road traffic noise had a 'significant and consistent effect'.
 They even managed to quantify it to the decibel, with each rise worth approximately $340 per decibel in depreciation.

 Yes, even the name of your street can affect the value of a home.
 Research in the US by listings site Trulia found that the median price per square metre of homes correlated to the type of address.

 The study found that 'Boulevard' was the priciest, followed by 'Place', 'Road', 'Terrace' and 'Court'.
 'Street' surprisingly had the cheapest homes, followed by those on 'Drive' and 'Avenue'.

 The upshot is that if you live or own a property on a 'Boulevard', you can expect it to sell for 36 per cent more than a 'Street' address.
 Pretty easy money we think.

 If your house number is 8, your property may be looked upon favourably by those of Chinese heritage, where the number is associated with prosperity and luck.

 Less so for the number 4, which sounds similar to the Mandarin word for death.
 Interestingly, according to a study by UK property website Zoopla, on average, odd-numbered houses fetched £538 ($956 AUD) more than those of even numbers.